 Maps for the proposed drilling locations are set out below.

 Council has been approved by the NSW Government’s Natural Resource Access Regulator (NRAR) to drill these test bores with depths from 50 to 150m depth.
 Council has worked closely with NRAR to ensure the test bores will be a long distance from existing stock & domestic bores so as not to impact on existing wells.
 The test bores will be drilled in Council-controlled land such as road reserves.
 Each bore will take 3-5 days to drill depending on depth.

-The drilling equipment for the test bores is a small stand-alone rig with a small footprint, see the pictures below.
+The drilling equipment for the test bores is a small stand-alone rig with a small footprint (see photos below.)
 Each test bore will be 150mm in diameter and the environmental impact from the drilling will be minimal.

 After the bores are drilled, test pumping will be used to determine the ‘yield’ (flow rate) of the bore and to collect samples to test the water quality.
 Environmental impacts of the test bore drilling will be limited and drilling sites will be restored on completion of the works.
 Once the test pumping is finished no further water needs to be drawn.

 On completion of the drilling and test pumping Council’s hydrogeological consultant will prepare a detailed report for consideration by Council and the NSW Government.
 This report will include assessment of the impact of any production bores on adjoining groundwater users.